Quasiconformal characterization of Schottky sets: Circularizable pairs of Jordan regions

 \begin{proposition} Let $L\geq 1$, $\delta>0$ and let $U,V\subset \widehat \C$ be a pair of $L$-quasidisks with disjoint closures such that $\Delta(\partial U, \partial V)\geq \delta$.
 Then the pair $U,V$ is $K(L,\delta)$-quasicon\-for\-mal\-ly circularizable. \end{proposition}

-The conclusion of Proposition \ref{proposition:urs} in the Euclidean metric was first observed by Herron \cite{Herron:uniform}*{Theorem 2.6 and Corollary 3.5}.
+When $\infty \in U$ and if the Euclidean metric is used, then the conclusion of Proposition \ref{proposition:urs} was first observed by Herron \cite{Herron:uniform}*{Theorem 2.6 and Corollary 3.5}.
 As a consequence of Lemma \ref{lemma:quasimobius:cross}, the assumptions of the above proposition can be equivalently stated using the Euclidean metric, in a quantitative fashion.

 Observe that if $U,V$ are quasiconformally (or merely homeomorphically) circularizable Jordan regions, then $\partial U\cap \partial V$ contains at most one point.
 We prove another important consequence of quasiconformal circularizability.